myblock001/RinJani/README.md

 ## How it works
 1. Every 3 seconds, the Arbitrager fetches quotes from all configured brokers.
-1. Verifies if the max net exposure (_MaxNetExposure_ config) is not breached.
 1. Filters out quotes that are not usable for arbitrage.
 For example, if _MaxShortPosition_ config is 0 and the current position is 0 for a broker, ask quotes for the broker are filtered out.
 1. Calculates best ask and best bid.
 If the spread is not inverted, there is no arbitrage opportunity, so the arbitrager waits for the next iteration.
 1. Verifies if there is enough expected profit.
 If the expected profit is smaller than _MinTargetProfit_ config, the Arbitrager waits for the next iteration.